daoxinli/daoxinli.github.io/presentations.md

 ### Posters

+* **Daoxin Li** & Kathryn Schuler.
+(2024). *Children can use distributional cues to acquire recursive structures.* Poster at the 46th Annual Conference of the Cognitive Science Society (CogSci 2024), Rotterdam, Netherlands, Jul 24 - 27, 2024

+* **Daoxin Li**, Christine Soh Yue, & John Trueswell.
+(2024). *Is it a bat or a thing?
+Referential contrast in the learning of homophones and superordinate terms.* Poster at the 46th Annual Conference of the Cognitive Science Society (CogSci 2024), Rotterdam, Netherlands, Jul 24 - 27, 2024

 * **Daoxin Li** & John Trueswell.
 (2024). *One meaning or two?
 The role of referential contrast in the learning of homophones and superordinate terms.* Poster at the 98th annual meeting of the Linguistic Society of America (LSA 2024), New York NY, Jan 4 – 7, 2024.

 * **Daoxin Li**.
 (2023). *Modelling the distributional learning of verb argument structure.* Poster at the 48th annual Boston University Conference on Language Development (BUCLD 48), Boston University, Boston MA, Nov 2 – 5, 2023.